Junsong798/Tackling-Challenges-in-Automated-Data-Extraction-Using-Large-Language-Models/README.md

 # Notes

+The code for the illustrative examples can be found in Illustrative_Examples (1-3).ipynb for examples 1 to 3 and Illustrative Example 4.ipynb for example 4.
+The output of example 4 is provided in batch_results_4o.csv.
+To help readers understand the process, we walked through the model output for the first paper in sample_explanation.doc.

-For the results of Example 4, please refer to "delay_min_result_with_notes.xlsx" for delay length (i.e., "Delay_Length_min") and "delay_ss_result_with_notes.xlsx" for whether the smaller-sooner reward is delayed ("SS_delay_or_Not").
+For the results of an earlier version of Example 4, please refer to the example 4 (archived) in Illustrative_Examples (1-3).ipynb.
+Also, check "delay_min_result_with_notes.xlsx" for delay length (i.e., "Delay_Length_min") and "delay_ss_result_with_notes.xlsx" for whether the smaller-sooner reward is delayed ("SS_delay_or_Not").
 The "notes" column in each file provides explanations for why errors occurred in Jansen et al.'s initial extraction.